Introduction#

 While the merits (or demerits) of these different approaches is subjective, you get the idea that the Toolbox allows

-succinct coding without the need for lots of OpenCV flags like cv2.IMREAD_UNCHANGED
+succinct coding without the need for lots of OpenCV flags like cv2.IMREAD_UNCHANGED in the example above.

 In summary, the Machine Vision Toolbox for Python (MVTB-P):